LEAN-96/RAG-Demystified/README.md

 # RAG-Demystified

-Are you intrigued by the concept of **Retrieval-Augmented-Generation (RAG)** but find it intimidating due to its association with AI and machine learning?
+Are you intrigued by the concept of **Retrieval-Augmented-Generation (RAG)** but find it intimidating due to its association with Artificial Intelligence (AI) and Natural Langauge Processing (NLP)?
 Look no further!
 RAG-Demystified is your gateway to understanding this groundbreaking technology without the need for prior expertise in AI.

 In this repository, our mission is simple: to break down RAG into easily digestible explanations that anyone can understand.
 Whether you're a student exploring the realms of artificial intelligence, a professional seeking to broaden your knowledge, or simply curious about the latest advancements in technology, RAG-Demystified is designed with you in mind.